seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Appear thus to us?

 **DERCETAS**
-I am call’d Dercetas;
+I am call'd Dercetas;
 Mark Antony I served, who best was worthy
 Best to be served: whilst he stood up and spoke,
 He was my master; and I wore my life
 To spend upon his haters.
 If thou please
 To take me to thee, as I was to him
-I’ll be to Caesar; if thou pleasest not,
+I'll be to Caesar; if thou pleasest not,
 I yield thee up my life.

 **OCTAVIUS CAESAR**
-What is’t thou say’st?
+What is't thou say'st?

 **DERCETAS**
 I say, O Caesar, Antony is dead.